Welcome to skiing in Seward!

 WHO WE ARE

 The Seward Nordic Ski Club is a non-profit organization dedicated to the sport of Nordic skiing and to its devotees.
 We are made up of cross-country skiers from all walks of life and we welcome new members and visitors.
-Seward is relatively unknown in the XC world, but we aim to change that.
 The Eastern Kenai Peninsula – the Seward area in particular – is rich with trails that suit all skill levels and styles, from beginner to advanced, groomed to backcountry, skate to classical.
 Browse through the options on this site to find out more, or contact us for more information on Seward area trails or on the Seward Nordic Ski Club.

 We sponsor occasional moonlight ski tours, an annual luminaria outing, grooming updates on our local ski conditions page, area maps, ski clinics for all levels and techniques, races, socials, and an annual ski swap.